 This suite of tools is focussed around assisting process engineers to address typical process improvement activities, starting with understanding and quantifying measurement uncertainty, baselining current performance, calculating process capability and estimating the potential benefits that could be derived from process and control system improvements

-The tools help identify process operating abnormalities, automated events to be developed that can capture deteriorating process performance.
+The tools help identify process operating abnormalities, enabling automated events to be developed that can capture deteriorating process performance.

-The platform links to advanced libraries of open source statistical and Machine Learning algorithms, providing an industrial context for the tools.
+The platform includes links to advanced libraries of open source statistical and Machine Learning algorithms, providing an industrial context for the tools.

 Key features include:

 Univariate SPC Tools, including Shewhart, EWMA, CUSUM and Western Electric Rules

 Identification of Bad and “suspect” data, with traceable removal or replacement methods

 Robust environment linking to Python and R libraries for advanced statistical analysis

 In built Classification tools; K-Means clustering, PLS-DA, Kernel Density Functions supporting Abnormal Event Analysis

 This module offers multivariate statistical methods to turn spectral data into actionable knowledge.
 Well-utilised spectral information will quickly become a valuable asset that enables visualisation of process variations, prediction of product quality and identification of critical process parameters.